crawlbase/proxycrawl-node/README.md

 ## Scraper API usage

 Initialize the Scraper API and use it in the same way as the Crawling API (see above).
 Use it with your normal token.
-The same methods `get`, `post`, `put` as the Crawling API are available to use.

 ```javascript
 const api = new ScraperAPI({ token: 'YOUR_TOKEN' });